a2ankitrai/2KX7/DS/stack_n_queue.md

 Similarly, in a queue, the element deleted is always the one that has been in the set for the longest time: the queue implements a **first-in, first-out**,or **FIFO**, policy.

+A stack can also be used to implement a recursive algorithm iteratively.

 ## Applications of stack:

 - Balancing of symbols